Linda enjoys tending her plants and flowers. She has written a variety of gardening articles about flowers, arid plants, and shade plants.

 Most yarrow plants are roughly 2 feet tall making them the perfect size for flower arrangements.
 Cut the stem at about 18 inches and remove the leaves.
 Keep the stems in cool water and they will last a week to ten days.

 Big, bold blooms and a rainbow of vivid colors are the hallmarks of dahlias.
 These tuberous flowers are spectacular in the garden and in an arrangement all to themselves.
 They possess the best characteristics of both annuals and perennials.
 They bloom continually and will come back each year if protected from freezes.

 Dahlias are ideal cutting flowers.
 The more you cut them the more buds they will produce.
 Their vase life is between four to ten days.
 Beginning in late spring you’ll find dahlias at the nursery in 1-gallon pots or you can plant them from tubers in early spring.

 While not commonly recognized as a cut flower, Russian sage is a unique filler for floral arrangements.
 Their tall silvery stems are covered in hundreds of tiny deep blue blooms that contrast beautifully with dense, gray-green foliage.

-Penstemon spikes grow 1 to 3 feet tall and come in a range of colors including blue, pink, purple, red and white depending on the variety.
-They are an easy care and low maintenance plant and a great source for cut flowers.
+Penstemon spikes grow 1-3 feet tall and come in a range of colors including blue, pink, purple, red, and white depending on the variety.
+They are easy to care for and low maintenance plant and a great source for cut flowers.
 Penstemon’s unusual trumpet-shaped blossoms work very well in simple arrangements.

 We’re used to seeing begonias in pots or as border plants but not necessarily in flower arrangements.
 These annuals are highly regarded for their exquisite colors such as red, salmon, yellow and pink.
 They thrive in warm, moist climates and bloom throughout the summer months.
 They do particularly well in shade and partial shade making them a versatile addition to north-facing gardens.